Pi (letter): Unicode

 Lower-case pi was fairly common in 8-bit character encodings, for instance it is at in CP437 and at on Mac OS Roman.

 The various forms of pi present in Unicode are:

-These are intended for use as mathematical symbols.
-Text written in the Greek language (i.e. words, as opposed to mathematics) should not come from any of the tables on this page, but instead should use the normal Greek letters, which have different code numbers and often a different appearance.
+The glyphs below are intended for use as mathematical symbols.
+Text written in the Greek language (i.e. words, as opposed to mathematics) should not use the symbols in the following list, but instead should use the normal Greek letters listed above, which have different code numbers and often a different appearance.
 Using the mathematical symbols to display words (or vice versa) is likely to result in inconsistent spacing and a clumsy, mismatched appearance: